Yusufii9/CNPRM2025-Conference---AI-for-Image-Analysis-Workshop/README.md

 # AI for Image Analysis – Workshop

-Welcome to the **AI for Image Analysis** workshop!
+Welcome to the **AI for Image Analysis** workshop at the CNPRM 2025 Conference!
 This repository contains all the materials, resources, and instructions you'll need to follow along with the session.

 ## 👩‍🏫 Workshop Overview